accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. From the editing functions (a text editor, but it can also be a media library or any other interface that lets you enter text or define properties), enter the types of content proposed by the editor (title, list, table, image, etc.).
+1. From the editing functions (a text editor, but it can also be a media library or any other interface that lets you enter text or define properties), enter the types of content proposed by the editor (heading, list, table, image, etc.).
 Also use the various parameters for defining accessibility information (enter the text alternative for an image, add a description to a link, etc.)
 1. Save your entries.
 1. View the generated content
 	- in the editing function (for example, in the text editor);
 	- in the content publication interface (for example, the publication web page).
 1. Check that
-	- accessibility information (e.g. alternative image, title levels) is preserved in the generated content;
+	- accessibility information (e.g. alternative image, heading levels) is preserved in the generated content;
 	- the technology supports the accessibility information for the restructured form of the information (check that the transformation of the information is compatible with the technology, in particular to ensure that this information can be used by assistive technologies).
 1. If this is the case, the criterion is validated.